garbles/flag/packages/flag/README.md

 ### `AlwaysBackend`

-Given a mapping of `{ boolean: boolean; string: string; number: number; }` will always yield the mapping value for a given type.
+Given a partial mapping of `{ boolean: boolean; string: string; number: number; }` will always yield the mapping value for a given type.
+If a type is missing from the mapping, it will fallback to the default value given to `useFlag`.
 Useful for testing.

 ```tsx
 import React from "react";